-It may well be that nobody has gone to prison, but the laws themselves, and various acts by state-empowered institutions without necessarily referring to the laws per se, have served as a potent deterrent to talented young people, including graduate students in history and young journalists, from daring to question nationalist orthodoxies lest their careers be brought to an abrupt halt.
+It may well be that nobody has gone to prison, but each case cited below has resulted in loss or diminution of employment, ruination of career prospects and ability to make a living, legal action by police and prosecutors, harassment, humiliation at place of work, and at the extreme, such absurdities (in democracies) as confiscating all of an author’s books or sending Interpol to bother an elderly Holocaust survivor overseas over a book he’d published a dozen years earlier.
+Moreover, the laws themselves, and various acts by state-empowered institutions without necessarily referring to the laws per se, have served as a potent deterrent to talented young people, including graduate students in history and young journalists, from daring to question nationalist orthodoxies lest their careers be brought to an abrupt halt.

 Here in Lithuania, the following are instances of potential application of the spirit of such laws, in a country that is in most respects a full-fledged Western-grade democracy.
 Strange to tell, it is on the question of history that the usual freedom for robust debate has been a victim of the powers that be.
 Surely, the citizens and residents of Lithuania deserve the same level of freedom of speech as their fellow Europeans further west.
-The following are examples over the past decade.
+The following are examples over the past decade restricted to people resident in Lithuania (with the exception of the Holocaust survivor in Israel who received visitors from Interpol, an act of personal harassment).
+The list of critics from abroad subjected to “mere” defamation or empty legal threats would be rather longer.

 2013: Holocaust survivor Professor Pinchos Fridberg is called a “liar” by the executive director of the state-sponsored “International Commission for the Evaluation of the Crimes of the Nazi and Soviet Occupational Regimes in Lithuania” on the commission’s official website, after he corrected a mistake made by a commission employee at an international conference.
 Professor Fridberg made valiant efforts to counter the efforts to defame him.
 A chronicle of the saga is here.
 The upshot of the affairs was that anyone who dares disagree with the commission’s “truth policies” would be subject to personal degradation and defamation, resulting, yet again, in discouraging young Lithuanian scholars and others from pursuing history with an open mind and access to a healthy diversity of opinions.
 See also Defending History’s Pinchos Fridberg section.